 The high pressure die casting process is widely used for producing large volumes of zinc, aluminum, and magnesium castings of intricate shape.
 The essential feature of die casting is the use of permanent metal dies into which the molten metal is injected under high pressure.

-The rate of production of die casting depends largely on the complexity of design, the sectional thickness of the casting, and the properties of the metal.
+The rate of production of this type of casting depends largely on the complexity of design, the sectional thickness of the casting, and the properties of the metal.
 Great care must be taken with the design and gating to avoid high pressure porosity to which this process is prone.
 Where pressure tightness is essential the buyer can arrange for special processing such as “vacuum die casting.”

 Low cost castings, high degree of complexity and good surface finish.
 Die Casting allows for considerable design flexibility.
 High degree of accuracy.
 As with other processes inserts can be cast in if needed to enhance design capability.
 Suitable for relatively low meting point metals (1600F) (871C) (lead, zinc, aluminum, magnesium, and some copper alloys) and high volume.